+exposure to climate risk for the Fund.
 At the company level, six of the Top 10 emitters from across the portfolio are included in the climate stewardship focus list, and eight of the Top 10 emitters are currently being engaged by LGPSC or its external stewardship provider.
-As with previous years, we recommend that those companies in the Plan continue to be monitored, with any significant changes to the Top 10 emitters reflected with updates to the plan.
+As with previous years, we recommend that those companies in the Plan continue to be monitored, within the Materials sector have increased over arising from that sector came from companies the same period.
+In 2020, 69% of emissions which were being engaged by LGPSC or its external stewardship provider.
+In 2023, that figure has increased to approximately 83%.